Welcome Parents and Families!

 - UIS Parent Family News_V1i1_Summer2016– Our inaugural publication!

-Family Programs during First-Year [Freshmen] KickStart and Launch Week 2018
+Family Programs during First-Year [Freshmen] Orientation (KickStart and Launch Week)

-Publications for Parents of students entering UIS in the Spring of 2018 (January)
+Publications for Parents of students entering UIS in the Summer and Fall of 2018

-Spring 2018 Parent and Family Save the Date Postcard
+Parent and Family Save the Date Postcard (mailed shortly after student accepts admission)

 Parent/Family Brochure: One Their Own…But Not Alone 2018.
-(This will be mailed out around March 1).
+(This will be mailed out around late February).

 At UIS we understand both the student and their family make a transition to college – but in different ways.
 Our two-part, mandatory Orientation programs are most beneficial when students and parents/family members/guardians attend together.
-The first part of orientation is the two-day KickStart (an overnight program in June and July; August and January students will either move-into their housing assignment on the 1st day of KickStart if they are living on campus or commute to campus if they will be living at home and have been approved for the Housing Exemption).
+The first part of orientation is the two-day KickStart.
 The second part of orientation is the Launch Week program in August (for summer/fall admits) or January (for spring admits).

 KickStart – Parents and Families Program.
-Our orientation program has a track for parents/family members designed to help you understand the transition that you and your student will be making.
+Our KickStart orientation program has a track for parents/family members designed to help you understand the transition that you and your student will be making.
 Sessions will also help you become familiar with resources our campus has to support students.
 Some sessions students will be with their parents/family members and other sessions have been designed specifically for parents and families.
 We do have a full program for our parent orientation.
 Parents will have their own Orientation Leader (OL) who will be with them, and on Day 2 when you break into smaller groups your OL will take the group to each session.
+In June and July this is overnight program.
+In August and January students living on campus will move-into their housing assignment on the 1st day of KickStart and commuters (living at home and have been approved for the Housing Exemption) will drive to campus each day.

 The parent program is optional.
 While we want to make sure parents and family members learn about our campus resources so they can support their student, we understand if you don’t want to attend some sessions.
 You are welcome to visit the bookstore or relax in one of our lounge areas.
 Just note that you will not be able to attend students-only sessions.